Monthly Survey of Smelters and Metal Refineries (MSMR)

 In the case of non-response, incomplete answers or when reported data is considered incorrect during the error detection steps, imputation is used to fill in the missing information and to modify the incorrect information.
 Multiple methods of imputation may be used to complete a questionnaire, including manual changes made by an analyst.
-The automated statistical techniques used to impute the missing data include: deterministic imputation, replacement using historical data (with a trend calculated, when appropriate), replacement using auxiliary information available from other sources, replacement based on known data relationships for the sample unit, and replacement using data from a similar unit in the sample (known as donor imputation).
+The automated statistical techniques used to impute the missing data include the following: deterministic imputation, replacement using historical data (with a trend calculated, when appropriate), replacement using auxiliary information available from other sources, replacement based on known data relationships for the sample unit, and replacement using data from a similar unit in the sample (known as donor imputation).
 Initially key variables are imputed and are used as anchors in subsequent steps to impute other related variables.

 All units in the observed population as classified by the Business Register are surveyed.
 Estimation of totals is completed by simple aggregation of the values of all estimation units that are found in the domain of estimation.
 Estimates are computed for several domains of estimation such as industry groups and provinces or territories, based on the most recent classification information available for the estimation unit and the survey reference period.
 It should be noted that this classification information may differ from the original sampling classification since records may have changed in size, industry or location.
 Changes in classification are reflected immediately in the estimates.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.